sumbach/lkitching.github.io/_clojure_jvm/03_class_files.md

         line 3: 0
 ```

-The constructor declares no format parameters, and returns `void` as shown by the descriptor.
+The constructor declares no formal parameters, and returns `void` as shown by the descriptor.
 It does require a single parameter however - the
 reference to the new object being initialised.
 This is loaded onto the operand stack with the [aload_0](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.aload_n)
 instruction.
 The `java.lang.Object` constructor is then invoked in the same way, passing the reference just loaded as the first argument.
 The [invokespecial](https://docs.oracle.com/javase/specs/jvms/se20/html/jvms-6.html#jvms-6.5.invokespecial)
 is similar to `invokevirtual` and `invokestatic` but is required to invoke constructors and superclass methods.
 The operand to the `invokespecial` instruction is an index into the constant pool